Model & Strategy

 Lonnie is a Truman Scholar, a Rainer Arnhold Fellow, a Cordes Fellow and a Rotary Scholar.
 Lonnie graduated magna cum laude from Bowdoin College with a degree in Biochemistry and received a Masters in International Health and Tropical Medicine from the University of Oxford.

-An external evaluation by the Harvard School of Public Health found that the Healthy Learners intervention has led to a 44% reduction in disease morbidity, a 48% increase in deworming and Vitamin A coverage, a 22% increase in health knowledge, and a significant reduction in stunting—all at an on-going programmatic cost of under $5 per child.
+An external evaluation by the Harvard School of Public Health found that the Healthy Learners intervention has led to a 38% reduction in morbidity, a 48% increase in deworming and Vitamin A coverage, a 22% increase in health knowledge, and a significant reduction in stunting—all at an on-going programmatic cost of under $3 per child.

-Since 2015, Healthy Learners has trained more than 250 school health workers and served nearly 60,000 children.
+Since 2015, Healthy Learners has trained more than 350 school health workers and served nearly 110,000 children.
+They are working with the Zambian government to bring the model to scale.